Search Functionality

 Focus Search Field:

-/to focus the search field (unless already typing in another input)
+Press / to focus the search field (unless already typing in another input).

 Clear Search:

-Escapeto clear the current search and remove focus
+Press Escape to clear the current search and remove focus.

 Toggle Case Sensitivity: